-For some residents, the return home can't come soon enough, while for others it can be extremely anxiety provoking.
+Discharge and home can mean very different things to different people.
+For some individuals, the return home can't come soon enough, while for others it can be extremely anxiety provoking.
 The same applies for family members, especially children.

-Gradually introducing the steps involved in leaving the program helps parents and families to adjust and avoid surprises.
+Gradually introducing the steps involved in leaving the unit helps parents and families to adjust and avoid surprises.
 If parents know what to expect, they can relay that confidence to their children.
 Preparation can help make things smoother for everyone.